-Each of the four serverboards act as a separate node in the system.
-As independent nodes, each may be powered off and on without affecting the others.
+Each of the four serverboards acts as a separate node in the system.
+As independent nodes, each may be powered off and on without affecting the other.
 In addition, each node is a hot-swappable unit that may be removed from the front of the chassis.
 The nodes are connected to the server backplane by means of an adapter card.

-Note: A guide pin is located between the upper and lower nodes on the inner chassis wall.
+Note: A guide pin is located on the inner chassis wall.
 This guide pin also acts as a "stop" when a node is fully installed.
 If too much force is used when inserting a node this pin may break off.
 Take care to slowly slide a node in until you hear the "click" of the locking tab seating itself.